inrupt/solid-client-authn-js/ARCHITECTURE.md

 #### Declaring order

-Something important to realize is that the order in which the dependencies are declared (for a given container) matters.
+The order in which the dependencies are declared (for a given container) **matters**.
 Let's have a look at some code to make things clearer.

 ```